egodigital/generator-ego/CONTRIBUTION.md

 };
 ```

-To test the your new generator, simply execute
+To test your new generator, simply execute

 ```bash
 yo ego